 - Matthew 7:22-23 "Many will say unto ME in that day, Lord, Lord, have we not prophesied in they name? and in thy name cast out devils? and in thy name done many wonderful works?
 And then I will profess unto them, I never knew you: depart from me, ye that work iniquity.

-This great "falling away" is not an event but a painful process to those of us who have seen the Truth become of minor importance within the fellowships in America and in our local communities.
+This great falling away is not an event but a painful process to those of us who have seen the Truth become of minor importance within the fellowships in America and abroad.
 People, leaders and the lay alike, have become social club addicts, enjoying the fact that nothing is required of them but attendance and tithing; how convenient.
 Toe the line, question not authority, go with the flow and all things will work out in the end; they hope.
 Over the years, I have at times wished I was dumb and clueless, so that I could enjoy the fellowship and ignore the questions that would gnaw at my soul caused by some teaching or preaching.
-What can a Christian do in today's "religious" world?
+What can a Christian do in today's religious world?